 Life Cycle Assessment (LCA), as an internationally standardized methodology (ISO 14040, [69]), enables the assessment of the environmental impact of any system throughout its lifecycle.
 According to the European Commission and its Communication on Integrated Product Policy (COM (2003)302, [70]), it was depicted that more consistent data and consensus LCA methodologies are needed.
 Actions towards a comprehensive assessment of all the nine categories of the potential environmental impacts of products, such as eutrophication and acidification potential of the building materials of the entire building, should be followed, based on the EU data collection efforts and existing harmonization initiatives.
-The definition and assessment of the type and functional units of the LCA indicators for EPCs, such as "energy savings", expressed in "embodied energy/m2" and "carbon reductions", expressed in "carbon dioxide equivalent/m2" should provide the option to the building design engineers to improve and optimize the environmental performance of the building, based on changes to be integrated at the initial design stages of the building.
+The definition and assessment of the type and functional units of the LCA indicators for EPCs, such as "energy savings", expressed in "embodied energy/m" and "carbon reductions", expressed in "carbon dioxide equivalent/m" should provide the option to the building design engineers to improve and optimize the environmental performance of the building, based on changes to be integrated at the initial design stages of the building.

-Concerning the field and desk research, it was recognized that environmental/LCA related financial indicators are not taken into consideration for the EPC issuance.
-It was revealed as well that in many EU countries, the necessity of the carbon footprint assessment based on a complete life cycle analysis, has been arisen [13].
-Environmental indicators, which are present in energy certificates today, are usually linked to carbon dioxide emissions, such as calculated during exploitation derived from primary energy.
-Carbon dioxide emissions vary from country to country depending on the energy system of each country, and in particular by the factor of the primary to final energy conversion.
-Nowadays, the primary and final energy demand of energy carriers, such as oil, or gas are estimated as equal.
-The conversion of final energy consumption to primary energy consumption for the production of an electric unit or thermal energy is the rationale behind the Primary Energy Conversion Factor [71].
+Concerning the field and desk research, it was recognized that environmental/LCA-related financial indicators are not considered for the EPC issuance.
+It was revealed that in many EU countries, the necessity of the carbon footprint assessment based on a complete life cycle analysis has arisen [13].
+Environmental indicators present in energy certificates today are usually linked to carbon dioxide emissions, such as calculated during exploitation derived from primary energy.
+Carbon dioxide emissions vary from country to country depending on each country's energy system, and in particular by the factor of the primary to final energy conversion.
+Nowadays, energy carriers' primary and final energy demands, such as oil or gas, are estimated as equal.
+The rationale behind the Primary Energy Conversion Factor is the conversion of final energy consumption to primary energy consumption for the production of an electric unit or thermal energy [71].
 Additionally, the comfort factor is combined in assessment systems, but it is not calculated in the analysis.
 Nevertheless, it is not yet been included any comfort assessment or the employment of sustainable materials with low environmental impact from a life-cycle perspective as a part of a country's EPC calculation method [30].
 Either by increasing the share of RES or by improving the building envelope, countries gradually involved citizens in decreasing the non-renewable primary energy of their buildings [9].